maxcountryman/flask-login/CONTRIBUTING.md

 # Contributor Guidelines

-Flask-Login is open source and will happily consider pull requests with bugfixes, documentation improvements, and ocassionally new features.
+Flask-Login is open source and will happily consider pull requests with bugfixes, documentation improvements, and occasionally new features.
 Note that major changes will generally not be accepted.

-Before you submit an issue or pull request, please read the following guidlines.
+Before you submit an issue or pull request, please read the following guidelines.

 ## Submitting Issues